-During 2019 the Council became one of the five founding "Partner Councils" in a ground breaking project to jointly fund, build, own and operate a Sub-Regional Materials Recycling Facility (MRF) located across our border in Coventry.
-There are now eight partner Councils (Coventry City Council, Solihull MBC, Walsall MBC, Rugby Borough Council, concluded on site during
+During 2019 the Council became one of the five founding "Partner Councils" in a groundbreaking project to jointly fund, build, own and operate a Sub-Regional Materials Recycling Facility (MRF) located across our border in Coventry.
+There are now eight partner Councils (Coventry City Council, Solihull MBC, Walsall MBC, following a major procurement exercise for building and equipment suppliers.
+The facility opened in October 2023.
+Details on the shareholder agreement of the Council is in note 31.

-North Warwickshire Borough Council, Stratford on Avon District Council, Warwick District Council and ourselves) and construction
+Rugby Borough Council, North Warwickshire Borough Council, Stratford on Avon District Council, Warwick District Council and us) and construction concluded on site during